A Night Out with the Guys

 "A Night Out with the Guys" is the second episode of the fifth season of the American mockumentary comedy horror television series What We Do in the Shadows, set in the franchise of the same name.
 It is the 42nd overall episode of the series and was written by executive producer Paul Simms, and directed by co-executive producer Kyle Newacheck.
 It was released on FX on July 13, 2023, airing back-to-back with the previous episode, "The Mall".

 The series is set in Staten Island, New York City.
 Like the 2014 film, the series follows the lives of vampires in the city.
 These consist of three vampires, Nandor, Laszlo, and Nadja.
 They live alongside Colin Robinson, an energy vampire; and Guillermo, Nandor's familiar.
 The series explores the absurdity and misfortunes experienced by the vampires.
 In the episode, Nandor and Laszlo go out with Sean and his friends, while the Guide helps Nadja with a possible curse.
+"A Night Out with the Guys" feature previous recurring guest Kristen Schaal's first appearance as regular cast member, although she was credited in the opening of the "The Mall".

 According to Nielsen Media Research, the episode was seen by an estimated 0.284 million household viewers and gained a 0.10 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the humor and progress on Guillermo's storyline, but Nadja's subplot received criticism.